Accumulation of Sub-Sampling Matrices with Applications to Statistical Computation: Numerical Results

-To show the evolving trend, we set a sequence of sample sizes beforehand and in each round run the experiment on a subset of the whole data points with the given sample size $n$.
-The testing errors are estimated on a random subset ($20\%$ of the original dataset) which is not used in the training.
-We begin by normalizing the features to have variance $1$ in the randomly drawn dataset, before obtaining the empirical kernel matrix using \matern kernel (the smoothness parameter $\nu=1.5$).
-The regularization parameter $\lambda$ of KRR is $0.9 \cdot n^{-7/11}$.
-We set the projection dimension as $\lf 1.5 \cdot n^{4/11} \rf$ for all sketching methods.
-The candidate methods include the Gaussian sketching method, very sparse random projection \citep{li2006very}, the \nystrom method with BLESS \citep{rudi2018fast}, and our accumulation method with $m=4$.
-All the results reported below in Figure~\ref{Fig:performance_w/o_Falkon} are averaged over 30 replicates, and the error bars are computed as before.
+We mainly follow the experiment settings in \cite{chen2021accumulations}.
+In each run, we randomly select $15,000$ samples for training and estimate the testing errors on another random subset ($20\%$ of the original dataset) $(\mtx X_{\text{new}}, \mtx Y_{\text{new}})$ with size $n_{\text{new}}$, which is unseen in training.
+We start by normalizing the features to have variance $1$ in the randomly selected dataset, and then compute the empirical kernel matrix using the \matern kernel.
+After cross-validation for the smallest testing error by the original KRR, the smoothness parameter $\nu$ in the \matern kernel is set as $1$.
+Denoting the number of features as $p_X$, we set the regularization parameter $\lambda$ of KRR as $0.9 \cdot n^{-\paren{3+p_X}/\paren{3+2p_X}}$, and set the projection dimension $d$ ranging from $250$ to $2,250$.

-In Figure~\ref{Fig:performance_w/o_Falkon} we compare the comprehensive performance of those methods.
-The comprehensive performance is composed of two factors, statistical accuracy, and computational efficiency.
-As we can see in the last subplot of Figure~\ref{Fig:performance_w/o_Falkon}, our method attains the best trade-off between in-sample error and runtime among all the candidate methods.
-Taking a closer look, we can even observe that our method achieves the advantages of the two extremes in our framework: it can attain an accuracy similar to Gaussian sketching, and enjoy the low runtime of the same order as the \nystrom method.
-As for very sparse random projection, since it is designed for a general matrix and does not utilize the leverage information, its performance falls somewhere in between the above-described methods.
-We ascribe the remarkable performance of our method to the proper sparsity of the sketching matrix and the high efficiency of the matrix addition.